ibm-cloud-docs/dr-automation-powervs/genrate-estimate.md

 ---

-## Steps to Generate an Estimate for DR Automation
+## Steps to generate an estimate for DR Automation

-### Step 1: Accessing the Cost Estimator
+### Step 1: Accessing the cost estimator

 1. **Log in to IBM Cloud Catalog**
    - Use your IBM credentials to access the IBM Cloud catalog.